Deciding to give a baby or child up for adoption

 When do I need to decide to give my child up for adoption?

-Whether you have just found out you are pregnant or you have already had the baby, you don’t have to decide right away.
+Whether you have just found out you are pregnant or you have already had a baby, you don’t have to decide right away.

-You can’t legally sign consent for adoption for a certain period of time (usually around 30 days) after the baby is born.
+You can’t legally sign consent for adoption until at least 30 days after the baby is born.
 After you provide consent, you still have a few weeks when you can change your mind.

 What are some of the things I need to consider?